rehierl/node-tree-outliner/3-6-0-design-7.md

-Note that the parent property, with regards to the descendants of a type-2 sectioning node, obviously needs to be consistent with its ancestor (i.e. the sectioning node), regardless if sectioning nodes are associate with their sections or not.
+Note that the parent property, with regards to the descendants of a type-2 sectioning node, obviously needs to be consistent with its ancestor (i.e. the sectioning node), regardless if sectioning nodes are associated with their sections or not.
 That is, because of descendant nodes being implicitly associated with the sections of their ancestors.